 Colleges and universities have two routes for achieving institutional accreditation.
 The national accreditation process is one by which institutions with a career focused curriculum are compared with other institutions with the same programs nation-wide.
 These institutions are often less expensive and have more relaxed enrollment criteria.
 Institutions with national accreditation may accept transfer credit from either regionally accredited or other nationally accredited institutions; however, credits earned at nationally accredited institutions do not transfer to regionally accredited institutions.
-Regional accreditation-often considered more prestigious-differs from national accreditation in that these institutions elect to be peer-reviewed by a regionally accredited institutions tend to be non-profit and unlike nationally accredited institutions, they are eligible for federal grants and most corporate tuition reimbursement plans.
+Regional accreditation-often considered more prestigious-differs from national accreditation in that these institutions elect to be peer-reviewed by a regionally designated body (i.e. Southern Association of Colleges and Schools Commission on Colleges).
+Regionally accredited institutions tend to be non-profit and unlike nationally accredited institutions, they are eligible for federal grants and most corporate tuition reimbursement plans.